Manitex International, Inc. (MNTX): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

 2015 Acquisition of PM Group S.p.A.
-Major acquisition adding knuckle boom cranes, significantly boosting European operations and product breadth.
-(Majority stake divested in 2023).
+Major expansion into Europe and the addition of knuckle boom cranes, significantly broadening the product portfolio.

-2017 Acquisition of Valla S.p.A.
-Added electric pick-and-carry cranes, enhancing the specialized lifting equipment offerings.
+2019 Acquisition of Valla S.p.A.
+Added specialized electric pick-and-carry cranes, enhancing offerings for industrial and indoor lifting applications.

 Manitex International, Inc. (MNTX) Ownership Structure